tsawler/eliza/readme.md

 ## Running the code

-First, you have to install Go.
+First, you have to [install Go](https://golang.org/dl/).
+Any version after 1.9 should suffice.

-To run this program on a Mac, change to the directory where the code is, and type:
+Once you have that step out of the way, to run this program on a Mac, change to the directory where the code is, and type:

 ~~~
 go run *.go
 ~~~

-On Windows, type:
+On Windows, go to the directory where this code lives, and type:

 ~~~
 go run .